Updated January 2020

-Losing weight before or even after your surgery reduces the strength necessary to perform activities; this can include simply standing up from a chair, climbing or descending stairs, walking down the block, or shopping at the grocery store.
+Losing weight before or even after your surgery reduces the strength necessary to perform activities.
+This can include simply standing up from a chair, climbing or descending stairs, walking down the block, or shopping at the grocery store.
 Losing weight decreases the stress placed on your prosthetic hip and improves its longevity.
 This means you are less likely to wear out the artificial hip and less likely to need a second surgery to replace parts in the future.

 Generally, patients who undergo a total hip arthroplasty (hip replacement) are able to resume the activities they did prior to their surgery with considerably less pain and greater ease.
-Patients are cautioned not to run or jump as this impact can wear out an artificial hip and in some cases even fracture bone in your leg or pelvis.
-Your surgeon, other specialists, and physiotherapist will work together to determine what activities are safe for you to perform.
+Patients are cautioned not to run marathons as this repetitive impact can prematurely wear out an artificial hip and in some cases even fracture bone in your leg or pelvis.
+Your surgeon is the best resource to determine what activities are safe for you to perform.

 Ice, Ice, Ice – Jayme Gordon wrote a blog about What to do for a Sprain or Strain which includes instructions on how to I.C.E, which is both the activity as well as an acronym for ‘Ice’ ‘Compress’ and ‘Elevate’.
 These things are necessary for the first few weeks post-surgery to decrease pain, improve function, and facilitate healing.
 Check out her blog post for the details!

 Hospital Exercises – Most hospitals hand out an exercise sheet and the physiotherapist in the hospital will have taught you exercises to do for your first few days after surgery before you see one of us in the clinic at Royal City Physio.
-Typically, these exercises include heel pumps (pointing your toes and pulling your toes to the nose), heel slides (lying on your back, slide your heel on bed towards and away from your butt), quad setting (squeezing the back of your knee down into the bed), quads over roll (placing a towel roll under the knee and straightening your leg over the roll so your heel lifts), and a glute squeeze (squeezing your butt while sitting or lying in bed).
+Typically, these exercises include ankle pumps (pointing your toes and pulling your toes to the nose), heel slides (lying on your back, slide your heel on bed towards and away from your butt), quad setting (squeezing the back of your knee down into the bed), quads over roll (placing a towel roll under the knee and straightening your leg over the roll so your heel lifts), and a glute squeeze (squeezing your butt while sitting or lying in bed).
 You’ll also be given instructions on how to sit and stand from a chair and how to walk with a walker or crutches.
 These exercises are EXTREMELY important!
 The leg exercises help prevent blood clots and maintain muscle strength up and down your entire leg.
 The standing and walking exercises reduce pain, improve your ability to move and prepare you for physiotherapy in the clinic.